RealDeanZhao/sf-movies/README.md

 3. The user can search the movies by the title.
 It supports fuzzy search.

 ## Some snapshots of the app:
+There are not many markers on the map because the GOOGLE API has some limit for the request numbers to get the coordinate information.
+So I only get 10 records per page.

 ![image](https://github.com/zestxjest/sf-movies/blob/master/SearchByTitle.jpg?raw=true)

 ![image](https://github.com/zestxjest/sf-movies/blob/master/Pagination.jpg?raw=true)